Diabetes & Endocrinology

 The findings showed that both the mindfulness-based intervention and the diabetes education program were successfully implemented and valued by the participating teens.
 While the study was limited in scope, focusing primarily on assessing the programs’ acceptance and perceived value among adolescents, preliminary results suggest participation in the programs may also contribute to improvements in mood, diabetes-related distress and glycemic control.

-Molly Basch, Ph.D., and Eleanor Mackey, Ph.D., both psychologists and authors of the study, shared more about their learnings.
+Eleanor Mackey, Ph.D., psychologist and author of the study, shared more about the learnings.

 Q: What’s been the hold-up in the field?